n2o/emacs.d/README.md

 - German Umlauts are accessible via M-a, M-u and M-o
 - Added Yasnippets
-- smex is triggered via either M-X, M-z or s-3 (s is CMD on a Mac)
+- smex is triggered via either M-x, M-z or s-3 (s is CMD on a Mac)
 - dirtree is triggered using s-1
 - Shit-Arrows navigate between frames
+- fn is shown as a lambda symbol rather than f